Thomas Ball (artist): Sculptor

-At thirty-five he went to Florence for study.
-Except for an interval of work in Boston, Massachusetts, in 1857–1865, he remained there until 1897 as a member of an artistic colony that included Robert and Elizabeth Barrett Browning and Hiram Powers.
-The notables he met in Europe included Franz Liszt, whom he met at the Vatican in 1865 and of whom he produced a portrait bust.
+He stayed in Boston until 1865 when he returned to Florence to stay there until 1897 as a member of an artistic colony that included Robert and Elizabeth Barrett Browning and Hiram Powers.
+Notables he met in Europe included Franz Liszt, whom he met at the Vatican in 1865 and of whom he produced a portrait bust.

-He made it a practice never to attend the unveiling of any of his public works.
-Once in Boston, he managed to avoid receiving the invitation to the ceremonial dedication of his statue of Gov. Andrew and instead went to see the work later, viewing it from different approaches.
+He made it a practice never to attend the unveiling of his public works.
+In Boston, he managed to avoid receiving the invitation to the ceremonial dedication of his statue of Governor John Albion Andrew.
+Instead, he saw the work later, viewing it from different angles.
 He later wrote: "It was a mean thing to do.
 I am ashamed of it now, but I could not bring myself to stand on that platform and face the multitude."

-Dartmouth College awarded him an honorary degree of Master of Arts.

-When he returned to America he lived in Montclair, New Jersey, while keeping a studio in New York City.
+Dartmouth College awarded him an honorary Master of Arts degree.
+When he returned to America, he lived in Montclair, New Jersey, while keeping a studio in New York City.

 In 1880, Ball published an autobiographical volume, My Threescore Years, which he updated in 1890 as My Three Score Years and Ten.

-Ball died at the Montclair home of his daughter, Eliza Chickering Ball, and son-in-law, sculptor William Couper.
+He died at the Montclair home of his daughter, Eliza Chickering Ball, and son-in-law, sculptor William Couper.